 IMPORTANT ANNOUNCEMENT REGARDING COVID 19

-As of Friday, March 13, 2020, GOAL Line programming will be suspended until at least April 13, 2020 following spring break to ensure the safety and well-being of students, families, and staff.
+As of Friday, March 13, 2020, GOAL Line transportation and afterschool programming was suspended for the remainder of the school year to ensure the safety and well-being of students, families, and staff.

 Community Education Commission (CEC) and GOAL Line are identifying ways to support families and staff during this uncertain time.
 Updates and resources will be shared on our websites and directly via email and text.